faisalbhuiyan3038/userscripts/README.md

 In my testing, this one seems to lag on Firefox, but works well on Microsoft Edge.
 This script was inspired by [Youtube Video Sharpener](https://greasyfork.org/en/scripts/499365-youtube-sharpness-enhancer) script.

+UPDATE1: Added a visible indicator (✓ or ✗) for when sharpening is enabled or disabled and a notification when state changes.

 ### Universal Video Sharpness CSS Filter
 A userscript that applies a sharpening effect to videos by applying CSS filters.
 The effect is less noticable compared to the SVG filter method, but consumes less resources and works fine on all browsers.

+UPDATE1: Added a visible indicator (✓ or ✗) for when sharpening is enabled or disabled and a notification when state changes.

 ### Arc-Style Site Search